createdbysk/data-advisor/README.md

 * Use the google java coding style.
   * Follow instructions [here](https://github.com/HPI-Information-Systems/Metanome/wiki/Installing-the-google-styleguide-settings-in-intellij-and-eclipse)
     to configure IntelliJ to use the google coding style.
+* Use comments to convey decisions and intent.
+  * Minimize description of implementation that can be understood by just looking at the code.

 # Decisions
 ## IDE